socketsupply/sockets.sh/src/docs/compare.md

   <div><div style="height: 78.70370370370371%;"></div><b>&plusmn;85Mb</b><br/>Tauri</div>
   <div><div style="height: 100%;"></div><b>&plusmn;108Mb</b><br/>Electron</div>
 </div>

-> Note: `capacitorjs` uses electron, so we don't include it in the tests.

 > Note: `mprof` was also run for periods of up to 1 hour.
 Also, the `uss` and `pss` backends yielded results that are relative to the default backend.